-Emma Vukic (Fr., Bainbridge Island, Wash.) contributed her second goal of the season in the first half, and Emily Fellows (Jr., Portland, Ore.) sealed the deal in the second.
-Defensively, keeper Taylor Collinsworth (Soph., Bend, Ore.) helped the ‘Cats, ranked 23rd in the latest d3soccer.com national poll, to their fourth shutout and fifth overall victory in as many games.
+Emma Vukic (Soph., Bainbridge Island, Wash.) contributed her second goal of the season in the first half, and Emily Fellows (Jr., Portland, Ore.) sealed the deal in the second.
+Defensively, keeper Taylor Collinsworth (Jr., Bend, Ore.) helped the ‘Cats, ranked 23rd in the latest d3soccer.com national poll, to their fourth shutout and fifth overall victory in as many games.

 The Boxers (3-1-2, 1-1 NWC) won an early corner kick and Kaitlyn Harper sent in a nice cross with her left foot.
 Collinsworth was all over it, punching the ball clear to prevent a shot.